FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

    ![You didn't say the magic word](/public/img/slide-assets/programming-nedry.jpg) ]

+???

+Jurassic park haxors?

 ---
 class: center, middle

 .large[
    There's [subreddit](https://www.reddit.com/r/itsaunixsystem/comments/4rvcuw/white_collar_paint_the_best_spreadsheet_editor_in/) for that...
 ]

+???

+Well that's not quite an accurate representation however there is a subreddit for that!

 ---
 class: center, middle